 If a search engine marketing or search engine optimization company is pitching you, here are several important things to know.
 If the search was performed from outside your immediate geographic location or if it used a bot to crawl the site, the results will be dramatically skewed.

-And very importantly, search engine results now are individualized by user, so no two results will necessarily be the same.
+And very importantly, search engine results now are individualized by the user, so no two results will necessarily be the same.
 That’s the importance of pushing reviewers to Google+ to leave a review, because of its degrees of impact on all other people connected to that reviewer, as well as all of those people’s circles.

 If you really want to see how your site ranks organically on all the various keyword searches, investigate Google Webmaster Tools.